-The dynamics of the plant and pollinator populations within the community is ruled by random point birth and death events.
-We assume that the size of the population of plants and pollinators is scaled by a factor $K>0$, called the carrying capacity in ecology.
+The dynamics of plant and pollinator populations within the community is ruled by random point birth and death events.
+We assume that the size of the population of plants and pollinators is scaled by a factor $K>0$, called the carrying capacity in Ecology.
 This carrying capacity $K$ is a measure of the size of the system, in other words, it controls the total abundance of the whole community that can be sustained by the environment.
 A continuous limit of the stochastic dynamics will be obtained when the species abundances tend to infinity, in other words when $K \rightarrow \infty$.

-Given the scaling factor $K$, we denote $P^{K,i}_t$ and $A^{K,j}_t$ the size of the plant and pollinator species $i$ and $j$ at time $t$.
+Given the scaling factor $K$, we denote $P^{K,i}_t$ and $A^{K,j}_t$ the sizes of the plant and pollinator species $i$ and $j$ at time $t$.
 The plant and pollinator populations at time $t$ can be represented by the following point measures:

-The interactions between plants and pollinators are characterized by an exchange of resources \cite{holland2010}.
-The quantity of resources gained by plants or pollinators $R$ is modeled through a "mass-action model".
+The interactions between plants and pollinators are characterized by exchanges of resources \cite{holland2010}.
+The quantities of resources gained by plants or pollinators $R$ are modeled through a "mass-action model".
 At time $t$, in the population scaled by $K$, a single individual of the plant species $i$ interacting with pollinator species $j$ is supposed to gain a quantity of resources (here the pollination service) proportional to the abundance of pollinators $A^{K,j}_t/K$ weighted by the interaction efficiency $c_{ij}^{n,m}$, such that the total resource gained by a plant individual of species $i$ through the pollination interactions is

-Similarly, for a given pollinator of the species $j$, the resources gained from the interaction with the plant species at time $t$ in the population parameterized by $K$ is assumed to be:
+Similarly, for a given pollinator of the species $j$, the resources gained from the interactions with the plant species at time $t$ in the population parameterized by $K$ is assumed to be:

 The dynamics of the community is supposed to be governed by the birth and death rates of the plant and pollinator populations.
-We denote $b^P(R)$ and $b^A(R)$ the individual birth rate of plant and pollinator species, respectively, each depending on the quantity of resources exchanged $R^P$ or $R^A$.
+We denote $b^P(R)$ and $b^A(R)$ the individual birth rate of plant and pollinator species, respectively, each depending on the quantities of resources exchanged $R^P$ or $R^A$.
 Similarly, we denote $d^P(R)$ and $d^A(R)$ the individual death rates.
 Finally,

 are the component of the growth rate due to the interactions between plants and pollinators.